-If the unit does not alarm during testing, DO NOT lock the battery compartment!
+IOT lock the battery compartment!
 Install a new battery and test again.
-If the Smoke Alarm still does not alarm, replace it immediately.
+If the Smoke Alarm detach one locking pin from the mounting dot on the label on the back of the Smoke 2.
+Push and hold test button until the alarm If the unit does not alarm during testing, DO still does not alarm, replace it immediately.